XBribo/CS2-Bot-Locker/README.md

 Metamod:Source native plugin.
 Two locks for CS2 bots:

 - **Weapon lock** — pin a bot to one weapon slot; AI weapon switches are blocked.
-- **Bot lock** — freeze the bot's `CCSBot::Update` tick entirely, so the AI stops driving the bot (used by demo replay to take over movement and aim).
+- **Bot lock** — freeze the bot's `CCSBot::Update` and `CCSBot::Upkeep` tick entirely, so the AI stops driving the bot (used by demo replay to take over movement and aim).

 **Version**: 0.2.0
 **Native ABI**: 3